FrancescPF/People/README.md

       <p><b>🗒️ IController.java</b></p>
         <p><span>Interface that defines the operations that the controller, and therefore the application, can perform regardless of the type of storage selected.
 These
                   operations are: read one or all people, register a person, update a person, and delete one or all people.
 The "start()" method allows you to start the application.
-The use of an interface isolates the Driver package code from the rest of the application packages, minimizing the impact on future software updates.</span></p>
+The use of an interface isolates the Controller package code from the rest of the application packages, minimizing the impact on future
+                  software updates.</span></p>
+      <p><b>🗒️ ControllerImplementation.java</b></p>
+        <p><span>Class that implements the IController.java interface.
+She is responsible for scheduling and managing the events of the visual part.
+Thanks to these events,
+                  it is able to prepare the necessary structure for data storage, operate with these structures and show the information to the user if necessary.
+This block                   also manages exceptions that are mainly related to information access problems.</span></p>
 </div>
 <h2>🚀Getting started</h2>